maehw/diy-beatmungsgeraet/software/mass-airflow-sensor/documentation/README.md

    The current prototype uses a NXP MPXV5004DP (for 0 to 3.92 kPa).
 It's an 8-pin chip but uses only power supply (VCC + GND) and provides a measurement via its analog output V_OUT.
 The 3D models of the tube are designed to fit the sensor in middle of the tube.

 3.  **a microcontroller board** used to sample the analog values and provide them via a compatible digital interface (I2C):
    The prototype is based on an Arduino Nano.
+We'v also used an Arduino Leonardo compatible board: the Beetle Board from DFRobot with an even more appropriate form factor (also ATmega32U4 with bootloader)!

 <p align="center">
   <img src="./images/tube.png"><br />